chrt-io/blog/_posts/2021-02-16-how-does-a-chrt-should-look-like.md

 ---
 layout: post
-title: How does a chrt should look like?
+title: How should a chrt look like?
 date: 2021-02-16 00:00:00 +0000
 categories: ''